wolfworldwidedigital/mattermost/server/cmd/mmctl/docs/mmctl_system_supportpacket.rst

 ~~~~~~~~

-Generate and download a Support Packet of the server to share it with Mattermost Support
+Generate and download a Support Packet of the server to share it with Cusmato Support

 ::